curblr/curblr-spec/Rule.md

 A rule is a subsection of the [regulations](Regulations.md).
 It groups properties that define _what_ activity is allowed or prohibited at a section of curb, _why_, and pertinent information about _how_ the regulation applies (whether there is a time limit or maximum time before returning).
 Additional object properties grouped elsewhere in the spec further define [_when_](TimeSpan.md) and [_to whom_](UserClasses.md) the regulation applies, whether and how much [payment](Payment.md) is required, as well as the [_priority_](Priority.md) level of the regulation.

 # Definition
-Each object in the GeoJSON may have the following properties:
+Each GeoJSON feature may have the following properties:

 | Field name | Importance  | Type | Description | Example
 | :--- | :--- | :--- | :--- | :--- |